Rocket candy: Preparation

 There are a number of different methods for preparing a sugar-based rocket propellant.
 These methods include dry compression, dry heating, and dissolving and heating.
 The latter two methods involve heating the propellant.

 In dry compression, the sugar and potassium nitrate are individually ground as finely as possible, and then mixed in a ball mill or tumbler to ensure uniform mixing of the components.
 This mixture is then compressed into the motor tube, similar to the method for packing black powder into a muzzle loading rifle.
 However, this method is rarely used for serious experiments, and careful safety considerations should be made before deciding to employ this method.

 Another, more common, and safer method of preparing a sugar-based rocket propellant is dry heating.
 First, the potassium nitrate is ground or milled to a fine powder, and then thoroughly mixed with powdered sugar which is then heated.
 This method does not actually melt the potassium nitrate, as the melting temperature of KNO3 is 323 C, but it melts the sugar and coats the grains of KNO3 with the melted sugar.
-An alternative to this method used by Rick Maschek of the Sugar Shot to Space project, does not grind or mill the potassium nitrate into a powder resulting in a viscosity low enough to make the hot melt pourable when using sorbitol as the 'sugar' fuel for casting grains.
+An alternative to this method was used by Rick Maschek of the Sugar Shot to Space project.
+In which he does not grind or mill the potassium nitrate into a powder which results in a viscosity low enough to make the solution pourable when using sorbitol as the fuel for casting grains.
 The melting process must be performed using a heat spreader, so as to avoid creating autoignition hot-spots.

 James Yawn advocates for the dissolving and heating method.
 Dissolving and heating the propellant actually dissolves both elements of the propellant and combines them.
 First, the KNO3 and sugar are placed in a pot or saucepan.
 Then, just enough water is added to be able to completely dissolve the KNO3 and the sugar.
 The mixture is then heated and brought to a boil until the water evaporates.
-The mixture will go through several stages: first boiling, then bubbling and spitting, then it will turn to a smooth creamy consistency.
+The mixture goes through several stages: first boiling, then bubbling and spitting, then its consistency becomes smooth and creamy.
 There are several advantages to dissolving the sugar and KNO3 in water before heating.
 One advantage is that the KNO3 and the sugar do not have to be finely powdered, because they both end up completely dissolved.
+It can be also be prepared at a lower temperature and requires less stirring.
 This method of preparation also causes the resultant propellant to resist caramelization in the pot, giving more time to pack it into the motors.
+A possible negative is that the resultant propellant is a little thicker (more viscous).
+The mixture is not pourable and requires scooping into a mold, and won’t ever be as thin as the dry heating method.